jonaletil/starbucks-capstone-project/README.md

 ## Reference and Acknowledgements
-The data used in this project was provided by Udacity
+The data used in this project was provided by Udacity and Starbucks